Forget The Mommy Makeover, It’s Time For The Daddy Do-Over

 Ask any parent and they’ll likely tell you that having kids can do a number on your physique — and we’re not just talking about pregnancy, childbirth, and breastfeeding.
 The lifestyle changes and demands of childrearing can have a dramatic impact on dads, too.

 As the conversation surrounding male plastic surgery continues to evolve, more and more fathers are considering a collection of cosmetic procedures that have become known as the ‘daddy do-over.’
-“The stigma against men having plastic surgery is falling, so men are more likely to get what they want,” says Nashville-based plastic surgeon Jacob Unger, MD.
+“The stigma against men having plastic surgery is falling, so men are more likely to get what they want,” says Nashville-based board certified plastic surgeon Jacob Unger, MD.

 Similar to its counterpart — the so-called mommy makeover — a daddy do-over typically consists of surgical body contouring (think: liposuction, tummy tucks, and male breast reduction).
 Some men take advantage of their OR time to tack on facial procedures ranging from blepharoplasty (i.e. eyelid surgery) and neck lifts to hair transplants and CO2 laser resurfacing.

 According to the American Society of Plastic Surgeons, more than 1.3 million cosmetic procedures were performed on men in 2018 (up nearly 30 percent since 2000) and liposuction was the second most popular surgical procedure for guys with some 30,000 treatments performed.

 “I think men are realizing they feel the same way as women do about not wanting to age,” says Scottsdale, Arizona-based board certified plastic surgeon Richard J. Brown, MD.
 “With society’s emphasis on being healthy and in shape, men want their faces and bodies to match how they feel inside.”